beinghumantester/beinghumantester/README.md

 ---

+✨ **Favorite Quote**:
-✨ _"Quality is never an accident; it is always the result of intelligent effort."_
+_"Quality is never an accident, it is always the result of intelligent effort."_